WizzApp/blog/input/blog/2011-11-24-brainstorming-automatic-updates-for-winforms-slash-wpf-applications.md

 date: 2011-11-24 15:20
 comments: true
 categories: [brainstorming, software development, C#, .NET]
-keywords: brainstorming, software development, C#, .NET, windows forms, WPF, automatic updates
+tags: brainstorming, software development, C#, .NET, windows forms, WPF, automatic updates
-published: true
 ---
 *This post is the first of a collection of [brainstorming](/blog/categories/brainstorming/) articles I'll write in the near future.
 These are primarily meant to note down my thoughts on specific projects and/or feature implementations etc.*